portlandcodeschool/js-night/core-js-lessons/lectures/Mon2.md

 myCar.mileage+=1000;
 yourCar.mileage
 ```

+[Draw on intuitions of Names..]
+In everyday world, we name things: "My Pen", "The Black Pen", "The last pen I used";
+[Aliases...]

 To see why this object is shared, we first have to understand **references**.
 A reference is JS is a _pointer_ or a _citation_.
 It is literally a number in memory, stored in a variable like a number primitive, but interpreted to be the address of _another place in memory_.
 But we can think of it as an _arrow_ pointing from a variable to an object.
 That is, the arrow _is the value_ in a little box, which points to a big box.
 Sometimes we'll call the big box the **referent**.
 **[Diagram]**